 We promote observation and research into earthquakes, tsunamis, and volcanoes as a core institution that improves the nation's resilience to those hazards.

-Network Center for Earthquake, Tsunami and Volcano
+Center for Earthquake, Tsunami and Volcano, Observation Research

-Director-General Shin Aoi
+Shin Aoi